dagnall53/MarineMultiDisplay/README.md

 To edit any of these, Click on the [E] alongside the file name and press save when finished.

 The Display will check files on startup.
 If the file is not present it will use defaults.

-### Webbrowser:

-There is a web interface that can be connected to by pointing a browser at http://nmeadisplay.local/ (default) If you change the panel name, you will need to point to the new name: eg http://panel2.local (etc).
-You can also point directly to the IP address as shown on the WiFi settings page.

 ## Navigating the Display touch screen